Our school is proud to bring Aquafitness skills into the repertoire of skills of fitness professionals!

-- Develop skills to use as a health, fitness or sports professional.
+- you will develop skills as a health, fitness or sports professional

 COURSE STRUCTURE AND CONTENT